-- 42. Do not use complex formatting, such as coloured subtitles.
+- 45. Do not use complex formatting, such as coloured subtitles.
 Please also avoid Microsoft's document templates, as features like automatic paragraph breaks (rather than just leaving a blank line to denote a new paragraph) complicate the process.
 Our designers need the text to be delivered to them in a straightforward fashion.
-So there is no point adding bells and whistles, which will add unnecessary time for the author.
-Any reformatting also creates new opportunities for errors to creep in. - 43.
+So there is no point adding bells and whistles, which will add unnecessary time for the author as well as HEPI's staff.
+Any reformatting also creates new opportunities for errors to creep in. - 46.
 The main text should be justified.
 In other words, it should be squared off at the end of each line.
-This note is justified. - 44.
-Chapter breaks should be used in longer reports.
-When published, new chapters start on the right-hand side of a double-page spread (known as 'recto' in the publishing industry), with the chapter title in the centre and in bold. - 45.
+This note is justified. - 47.
+Chapter breaks should be used in longer reports, with the chapter title in the centre and in bold. - 48.
 Sub-headings are another useful way to break up the text and can be used in Policy Notes as well as full-length reports.
-Subheadings appear in italics at the same font size as the rest of the text; they should not be enlarged, emboldened or underlined. - 46.
-Charts, tables and diagrams that aid understanding are welcome, whether in colour or black and white.
-They should have an italicised title above them and, if lifted from elsewhere, a clear reference immediately underneath.
+In blue books and red books, sub-headings generally appear in italics at the same font size as the rest of the text; they should not be enlarged, emboldened or underlined.
+In Policy Notes, they are generally in bold.

-- 47. We write out the numbers from one to nine in full (except when it is a percentage), but use numerals for numbers above this.
-We avoid starting sentences with a number. - 48.
-When using percentages, we generally write 'per cent' out in full rather than using the % symbol, with a space between the number and 'per' and between 'per' and 'cent'.
-We make an exception to this rule for data-rich reports, when we use the % symbol. - 49.
+- 49. Charts, tables and diagrams that aid understanding are welcome, whether in colour or black and white.
+They should have an italicised title above them and, if lifted from elsewhere, a clear reference immediately underneath. - 50.
+We write out the numbers from one to nine in full (except when it is a percentage), but use numerals for numbers above this.
+We avoid starting sentences with a number where an author deems this to be essential, the number should be written out in full (so 'Fifty-eight per cent of people say ... '). - 51.
+We generally write out 'per cent' (including the word space) rather than '%', except in data-rich reports including reports based on polling when the symbol is used.
+It is vital, however, for authors to take care in distinguishing between 'per cent' (or '%') and 'percentage points', which always needs to be written out in full.
+A doubling from 20% to 40% is an increase of 100%, but it is an increase of 20 percentage points. - 52.
 Italicise the titles of publications, including newspapers and academic journals.
-So it is the Independent and the Oxford Review of Education. - 50.
+So it is the Independent and the Oxford Review of Education. - 53.
 Lists should begin with a colon and the items should be separated by semi-colons (with an 'and' after the final semi-colon).
-Use bullets or numbers to show the list is different to other text and to provide variety to the eye. - 51.
+Use bullets or numbers to show the list is different to other text and to provide variety for readers. - 54.
 Quotations of more than three lines should be italicised and indented and do not need speech marks.
-This helps them stand out and also usefully breaks up the text. - 52.
+This helps them stand out and also usefully breaks up the text. - 55.
 We use single speech marks, except for quotations within quotations, when double speech marks are used.
 If, and only if, the end of a quotation is also the end of a sentence in the original source, then the punctuation should appear inside the speech marks.
-Never change the punctuation or spelling in a quotation, even where it is different to HEPI's house style, except where it is necessary to use double speech marks. - 53.
-We use endnotes rather than footnotes and the standard format is: First and Second Name of author, Title, Year of publication, page number.
-So it is Nick Hillman, A guide to the removal of student number controls, 2013, p.4.
-We occasionally break this rule but it is critical that each publication is consistent throughout the whole document in its approach.
+Never change the punctuation or spelling in a quotation, even where it is different to HEPI's house style, except where it is necessary to use double speech marks. - 56.
+We use endnotes rather than footnotes, in a simple standard format: First and Second Name of author, Title, Year of publication, page number, like this:

+Nick Hillman, A guide to the removal of student number controls, 2013, p.4